-Natural Hazards Warning Type Issuing Agency Method Catastrophic Fire Danger Rating anger Rating and be uncontrollable.
-There is a high likelihood Public: Media, Social Media, TFS Website (FDR>100) Emergency Services: SMS, telephone calls, emails, Fax Total Fire Ban tal Fire Ban Can be declared on days when the danger of fire is extremely high and when fires would be expected to develop rapidly and be extremely difficult to control.
+Natural Hazards Warning Type Issuing Agency Method Catastrophic Fire Danger Rating (FDR>100) Some fires breaking out today will spread rapidly and be uncontrollable.
+There is a high likelihood that people in the path of a fire will be killed or seriously injured.
+Many homes are very likely to be destroyed.
+Even the best prepared homes will not be safe today.
+Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax Total Fire Ban Can be declared on days when the danger of fire is extremely high and when fires would be expected to develop rapidly and be extremely difficult to control.
 Usually a Total Fire Ban lasts for 24 hours TFS Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax Fire weather warning Issued when the rating on the fire danger scale is expected to exceed thresholds agreed to with fire agencies ie when forest fire danger index exceeds 38 in Tasmania BoM Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax Advice 'Advice' message - This will advise you that a fire has started but there is no immediate danger, and includes general information to keep you up to date with developments TFS Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax Watch and Act 'Watch and Act' message - This represents a heightened level of threat.
 Conditions are changing and you need to start taking action now to protect you and your family TFS Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax Emergency Warning 'Emergency Warning' - This will indicate that people in specific locations are in danger and need to take action immediately, as they will be impacted by fire.
 This message may be preceded by an emergency warning signal (a siren sound).
 TFS Public: Media, Social Media, TFS Website Emergency Services: SMS, telephone calls, emails, Fax